RakambdaOrg/FileSecure/README.md

 * strategy: define the strategy to copy files.
 Can be "copy", "move" or "none" (just displays in standard output).
 Default is move.
 * filters: filters to apply to determine which files to keep.
 By default all files are kept.

-When the files are moved, they are renamed with a date name "yyyy-mm-dd hh.mm.ss".
+When the files are moved, they are renamed with a date name "yyyy-MM-dd hh.mm.ss".
 This one is determined by its current name or its creation date.
 (Maybe one day this will be configurable).